zsoltbalogh/liferay-docs/discover/deployment/articles-dxp/02-configuring-liferay/10-configuring-search.markdown

 # Configuring Search [](id=configuring-search)

 Liferay uses Elasticsearch to index its content.
-By default, Liferay uses Elasticsearch as an embedded service.
+By default, Liferay uses Elastic as an embedded service.
 It works, but this is not a supported configuration for a production server.
 Feel free to use it while you're testing or developing, but when you're ready to put your site in production, you'll need to run Elasticsearch as a standalone process.
 This is better anyway, because it